Big Brother 3 (American season): Public reaction

 Big Brother 3 saw controversy during the game, much like the previous two editions.
-Before entering the house, HouseGuest Chiara Berti was arrested by California Highway Patrol officers earlier that May.
+Before entering the house, HouseGuest Chiara Berti was arrested by California Highway Patrol officers that May.
 She spent about five hours in custody at the Van Nuys jail before being released on bail.
 That June, Chiara was formally charged with three misdemeanors: driving under the influence, driving with a blood alcohol content above California's 0.08% limit, and driving without a license.
-This made it the second season in a row to have HouseGuests with criminal records present, a controversial event that had occurred the previous year.
-CBS later stated they were aware of her record before selecting her to enter the house, and later stated they may let her temporarily leave the house for the hearing.
-Chiara's lawyer later stated he would be able to appear on her behalf during her time on the show, including at her September 3, 2002 hearing.
-Chiara was evicted before the September 3 hearing, and was able to appear on her own behalf.
-It was later revealed that HouseGuest Amy Crews had a similar background, and was arrested for the same crime in 1999.
-HouseGuest Tonya Paoni was also due in court in late August, but was evicted from the show before the hearing and was able to attend.
-More controversy surrounded Amy's return to the game after previously having been evicted.
+This made it the second season in a row where HouseGuests with criminal records were present, a controversial event that had occurred the previous year.
+CBS stated that they were aware of Chiara's record before selecting her to enter the house and later stated they may let her temporarily leave the house for the hearing.
+Chiara's lawyer later stated that he would be able to appear on her behalf during her time on the show, including at her September 3, 2002, hearing.
+Chiara was evicted before the hearing and was able to appear on her own behalf.
+It was later revealed that HouseGuest Amy Crews had a similar background and was arrested for the same crime in 1999.
+HouseGuest Tonya Paoni was also due in court in late August but was evicted from the show before the hearing and was able to attend.
+More controversy surrounded Amy's return to the game after she was evicted.
 Before her return, the remaining HouseGuests came up with a plan, known as "Operation Revolving Door," in which they would evict Amy the same week that she returned to the house.
-HouseGuests such as Chiara later speculated that Amy had been warned about the plan before entering the house, and had been told by producers to win the Head of Household competition.
+HouseGuests such as Chiara later speculated that Amy had been warned about the plan before entering the house and had been told by producers to win the Head of Household competition.
 Amy was apparently told that it was "in her best interest" to win the Head of Household competition upon her return.
 CBS later denied these statements, stating they had not informed Amy of any events in the game.
 Amy later stated that she had been able to talk to some fans of the series following her eviction, which is in violation of the rules of the game.